How to Make a Small Room Look Bigger And 5 Mistakes to Avoid

 “Good things come in small packages”?
 Yeah right, say we small-space dwellers.
 But gals, there are in fact ways to maximize your modest square footage.
-Here, the five most widespread space-shrinking decor mistakes—and how to fix ‘em fast.
+Here, we coach you through exactly how to make a small room look bigger and the five most widespread space-shrinking decor mistakes.

 PROBLEM: FLOATING RUGS